-Facebook, in partnership with the World Bank and the Organisation for Economic Co-operation and Development (OECD), today published the Global State of Small Business report based on a survey of small business owners from around the world.
+In partnership with the World Bank and the Organisation for Economic Co-operation and Development (OECD), Facebook published the Global State of Small Business report based on a survey of small business owners from around the world.

-The report is the first in an ongoing series that was planned before the virus struck and is based on data from surveying more than 30,000 small business leaders across more than 50 countries.
+The report is the first in an ongoing series planned before the virus struck and is based on data from surveying more than 30,000 small business leaders across more than 50 countries.

-The objective of this research is to amplify the voice of SMBs and assess how their situations are changing.
+This research aims to amplify the voice of SMBs and assess how their situations are changing.

 Small businesses are the heart of the community – and the unsung heroes of the global economy.
-From coffee shops, bookstores and restaurants to plumbers, wedding planners and graphic designers, small businesses create jobs and growth in every country, helping to reduce poverty and income inequality.
+From coffee shops, bookstores, and restaurants to plumbers, wedding planners, and graphic designers, small businesses create jobs and growth in every country, reducing poverty and income inequality.
 But they are facing the challenge of a lifetime.

 SMBs are in urgent need of cash and customers to run businesses and pay salaries.
-The report saw a significant proportion of SMBs reducing their workforce in response to the pandemic at the time of the survey.
-Egypt (51%), UAE (50%) and KSA (35%) have reduced the number of employees/workers because of COVID-19.
-Other key stats from the report showed that Egypt (73%), UAE (81%) and KSA (64%) reported that their sales this year are lower than last year.
+The report saw a significant proportion of SMBs, reducing their workforce in response to the pandemic at the survey time.
+Egypt (51%), UAE (50%), and KSA (35%) have reduced the number of employees/workers because of COVID-19.
+Other key stats from the report showed that Egypt (73%), UAE (81%), and KSA (64%) reported that their sales this year are lower than last year.

-Entrepreneurs are resilient people, and the report shows that many Facebook SMB owners remain optimistic about the future of their businesses, despite the challenges brought on by the pandemic.
+Entrepreneurs are resilient people, and the report shows that many Facebook SMB owners remain optimistic about their businesses’ future, despite the challenges brought on by the pandemic.
 According to the report, 52% of SMBs in Egypt, 61% in the UAE, and 59% in KSA are optimistic about their businesses post-COVID.

-Globally, nearly three quarters (74%) of SMBs that were closed at the time of the survey expect to reopen as COVID-19 containment measures are lifted.
-In the sampled countries, for example, the most cited activity by business leaders of closed businesses was working on plans for reopening.
-In Egypt (57%), UAE (65%) and KSA (65%) reported some of the highest proportions of SMBs that are operational or engaging in any revenue-generating activities.
+Globally, nearly three quarters (74%) of SMBs closed at the time of the survey expect to reopen as COVID-19 containment measures are lifted.
+For example, in the sampled countries, the most cited activity by business leaders of closed businesses was working on plans for reopening.
+In Egypt (57%), UAE (65%), and KSA (65%) reported some of the highest proportions of SMBs that are operational or engaging in any revenue-generating activities.

-The increasing pace and unpredictability of change brought on by the pandemic has encouraged small businesses to adopt a proactive rather than reactive approach to getting back to business.
-And, according to the survey, the only way for SMBs to survive the pandemic is a pivot to digital.
+The increasing pace and unpredictability of change brought on by the pandemic have encouraged small businesses to adopt a proactive rather than reactive approach to getting back to business.
+According to the survey, the only way for SMBs to survive the pandemic is a pivot to digital.

-According to Facebook, there are over 160 million businesses use Facebook, Instagram, Messenger or WhatsApp every month.
-Over the next six months, SMBs in more than 50 countries and regions will be surveyed monthly regarding business operations in the context of COVID-19, to capture the impacts of the pandemic on the financials and challenges of SMBs, as well as adjustments being implemented in response to the crisis.
+According to Facebook, over 160 million businesses use Facebook, Instagram, Messenger, or WhatsApp every month.
+Over the next six months, SMBs in more than 50 countries and regions will be surveyed monthly regarding business operations in the context of COVID-19 to capture the impacts of the pandemic on the financials and challenges of SMBs, as well as adjustments being implemented in response to the crisis.